Located near Chidlow in the Perth Hills, Lake Leschenaultia has an old world charm that offers the perfect city escape.

 There’s a three-kilometre walk trail around the lake to explore the surrounding bushland.
 Keep an eye out for the numerous species of native birds, kangaroos, possums and echidnas that live in the area.

 Or else, bring your bike and make use of the 10-kilometre long offroad cycle trail.

 Lake Leschenaultia Camping

 Want to stay longer?
-Lake Leschenaultia has 22 powered camping sites.
-Sites are approximately 6×6 metre and suitable for tents and camper trailers.
+The Lake Leschenaultia camp site has 22 powered camping sites.
+Campsites are approximately 6×6 metre and suitable for tents and camper trailers.
 There’s also a non-powered site suitable for groups of up to 40 people.